 Prior to joining BNY Mellon in 2010, Curtis was the chief investment officer for fundamental fixed income portfolios at BlackRock, Inc. He joined BlackRock from Wachovia Corporation, where he was the global head of the fixed income division within the bank's corporate and investment banking group.
 He spent 12 years of his career at Wachovia, and had oversight for various business lines in the U.S., Europe and Asia, including leveraged finance, investment grade, global rates, structured products, corporate loan and commercial real estate portfolios, and financial institutions investment banking.

 From 1993 to 1996, Curtis was a founding member of Mariner Investment Group, specializing in fixed income arbitrage trading.
 From 1988 to 1993, he was a fixed income portfolio manager at BlackRock.
 A graduate of Princeton University, Curtis began his career as an analyst with Salomon Brothers in 1987.

 Curtis is Vice Chair of the U.S. Treasury Department's Treasury Borrowing Advisory Committee and a member of the Fixed Income Analysts Society Hall of Fame.
-He serves on the Board of Trustees of International House New York, an international cultural exchange program, and previously served on the Board of Directors of the Bond Market Association, a predecessor organization to SIFMA.
+He serves on the Board of Directors of the New York Philharmonic, and previously served on the Board of Directors of the Bond Market Association, a predecessor organization to SIFMA.